 €€ | French Brasserie | Some Outdoor Seating

-This is the spot for traditional French bistro food – nothing too fancy, but it’ll hit the spot.
-The croque monsieurs are always a good choice (a toasted ham and cheese sandwich), and so are their lambchops.
-Keep an eye out for their specials that change on a daily basis which will be shown to you on a black chalkboard, as they’re always made with what’s fresh from the market.
+This is the spot for traditional French bistro food—nothing too fancy, but it’ll hit the spot.
+The croque monsieurs are always a good choice (a toasted ham and cheese sandwich) and so are their lambchops.
+Keep an eye out for their specials—they change on a daily basis, which you’ll see on a black chalkboard, and they’re always made with what’s fresh from the market.

 When the weather is nice, you can enjoy a meal and some wine on their patio, which is directly across the street from the famous Luxembourg Gardens.
 It doesn’t get much more Parisian than that!

-Trying to splurge on an extremely fancy dinner in Paris, or wanting an unforgettable night of French cuisine?
-Look no further than La Tour d’Argent.
-This Michelin star restaurant is famous for its food and amazing views of Notre Dame (the dining room is on the seventh floor).
+Want to splurge on an extremely fancy dinner in Paris or have an unforgettable evening of French cuisine?
+Look no further than La Rôtisserie d’Argent.
+This Michelin-star restaurant is famous for its food and amazing views of Notre Dame (the dining room is on the seventh floor).

-A meal here can truly be described as a once in a lifetime experience for many.
-If you’re able to splurge and are thinking about celebrating a birthday or engagement while in Paris, we encourage you to make a reservation at La Tour d’Argent well in advance.
+A meal here can truly be described as a once-in-a-lifetime experience for many.
+If you’re able to splurge and are thinking about celebrating a birthday or engagement while in Paris, we encourage you to make a reservation here well in advance.

-This is without a doubt the best restaurant on this list in the Latin Quarter.
+This is without a doubt the best restaurant in Paris’ Latin Quarter on this list.
 It has a Michelin star and an incredible view.
-That said, it is also the most expensive.
+That said, it’s also the most expensive.
 If you can afford it, I would recommend you go!

 This spot is great for a date night or special evening in Paris, especially if you’re a truffle lover!
 There are three dining areas located inside, with the most impressive being their vaulted cellar dating from the 17th century.
 Because it’s not a large restaurant, we recommend calling ahead for reservations.

 €€ | French Bistro | Limited Outdoor Seating